BS, Guilford College, 1994

 GULF OF MEXICO

 I finish the 5th year of working on a project in the Eastern Gulf of Mexico with Amy Weislogel (WVU) in conjunction with Murphy Oil and Exploration Company and Spectrum.
 This project involves understanding the dynamics of the opening of the Gulf of Mexico, particularly the Eastern Gulf of Mexico and understanding the depositional pathways of the Upper Jurassic Norphlet Formation.
-See Lance and Bryan in the student section for more information about what they are did.
-Ian Hunter and Andrea Gregg are the two most recent graduates.
+See Lance, Bryan, Ian, and Andrea in the student section for their M.S. titles.
 This project combines seismic data, well data, and core data in try to determine how the Eastern Gulf of Mexico opened.
-I anticipate that this project will be funded for another 3 years.
-Caleb Essex will likely work on this project.
+Caleb Essex and Lexie Taggart are the most recent graduates on this project.

 The University of Alabama is located just within the Black Warrior Basin, which means, unfortunately, the university is not in the Appalachian fold-thrust belt.
 I have had three students (Gates, 2006; Bailey, 2007; Cato, 2014) work on seismic data from the fold-thrust belt and produce balanced cross sections.
 I also have an interest in tying the synorogenic sediment from the foreland basin to the rocks from the different terranes in the Appalachians.
-I have not made much progress on that research and would welcome a student who wanted to pursue it.
+Lee Drago worked in the Black Warrior foreland basin and the oil signatures to determine the source of the oil and gas in the basin.

 I am interested in using synorogenic sediment to understand how a thrust belt evolves over time.
 Montana is a great spot to do this because not a lot of work has been done in the region.
 One of my student has completed an M.S. thesis in the Beaverhead Conglomerate in Bannack, near Dillon, Montana (Czeckowskyj, 2007) and relating that to the evolution of the Sevier fold-thrust belt.
 Students should contact me if they are interested in studying the sediments to determine how a thrust belt works.